Southwest Oregon | Northwest Oregon | High Desert/Central Oregon | Northeast Oregon

-Scappoose Unit: Turkey populations are extremely low and not widely distributed.
-Hunters will need to have scouted early to find turkey flocks and obtained permission to hunt on private property.
+Turkey populations are extremely low and not widely distributed.
+Hunters will need to have scouted early to find turkey flocks and obtained permission to hunt on private property to be successful.

 White River and Hood Units

 In Harney County, turkeys are restricted to the northern portion of the county on or near national forestland.
-Wild turkeys are expected to have had good overwinter survival despite extremely cold temperatures, as snow depths were moderate for most of the winter.
-Local turkey populations are expected to be fair to good.
-An average over-winter snow pack may limit access to the national forest during the early part of the season.
-Roads at higher elevations or on northern aspects may be blocked by snow until mid-May.
+Wild turkeys are not expected to have had good over-winter survival due to the harsh winter.
+Local turkey populations are expected to be fair to potentially poor.
+An above average over-winter snow pack will limit access to many areas and especially north-slope or shaded roads in the national forest.

-Hunters should have a fair opportunity in Jefferson County in the Metolius Unit.
-Birds had a relatively mild winter and are widely scattered.
-The best locations are on Green Ridge from Black Butte north to the Warm Springs Reservation, and east into the juniper zone.
-Hunting pressure will drop off significantly after opening week.
-Some lower elevation roads, although bare, may be soft and muddy, or blocked by downed trees.
-Contact the Sisters Ranger District of the Deschutes National Forest for road conditions and motorized access.
+The best locations to hunt turkey are in Jefferson County in the Metolius Unit on Green Ridge from Black Butte north to the Warm Springs Reservation, and east into the juniper zone.
+Hunting pressure usually drops off significantly after opening week.
+Lower elevation roads without snow may be soft and muddy, or blocked by downed trees.
+Contact the Sisters Ranger District of the Deschutes National Forest for road conditions and motorized access restrictions.

-For Klamath County, turkeys are primarily restricted to the Keno Unit although a few birds have been taken over the last few years in the Klamath Falls Unit.
-Hunting access is good in the southern portions of the Keno Unit as a result of low snow pack levels over winter.
+For Klamath County, turkeys are restricted to the Keno Unit.
+Hunting access is fair in the southern portions of the Keno Unit, though snow levels over winter have made many 2 track roads and trails too muddy to be driven without causing damage to the road.
+As a result, cooperators involved in the Pokegema Winter Range Road Closure have elected to delay opening those gates 1 week (Gates will open April 6).
 This area is predominantly either open-to-hunt private timberland or BLM land.
 Areas to check for turkey activity are south of Hwy 66 and west of the Klamath River Canyon to Copco Road.
 Turkeys can also be found north of Hwy 66 around Johnson Prairie.
-In addition to natural reproduction which is expected to be at or slightly below normal this year, turkeys removed from populated areas in southwest Oregon due to agricultural damage and nuisance animal complaints were released in the Keno Unit since last year.
-Four separate releases were conducted in two locations in the southern portion of the Keno Unit.
-Hunters are asked to please contact the local ODFW district office in Klamath Falls (541-883-5732) if they take a banded turkey.
+Hunters who take a banded turkey are asked to please contact the local ODFW district office in Klamath Falls (541-883-5732).

-Turkey numbers going into the winter were average in Baker County.
+Turkey numbers going into the winter were above average in Baker County; however harsh winter conditions could have reduced over-winter survival.
 The recent warm weather has triggered a spring green-up at lower elevations and hunters should concentrate their efforts near these areas.
 Hunters can improve their early season success by walking into areas that are not accessible by vehicles due to snow.
-Hunter access to forestlands may be limited in April, due to snow levels.
+Access to forestlands in the mid to upper elevations will still be limited due to snow in April.
 As the season progresses and snow lines retreat, turkeys will follow.
-There is public land hunting access on BLM and the Wallowa-Whitman National Forest as well as the ODFW-managed Elkhorn Wildlife Area.
+There are public land hunting opportunities on the BLM and the Wallowa-Whitman National Forest as well as the ODFW-managed Elkhorn Wildlife Area.
 The Pine Creek, Sumpter and Keating units all hold good numbers of birds on public land.
 Remember to ask for permission before hunting on private properties.

 Morrow, Gilliam, Wheeler Counties

-Turkey numbers on Forest Service land and surrounding forested areas have been stable over the past couple of years but there are still good numbers of birds for hunters to pursue.
-Over-winter survival appears good again this year.
-Snow pack will limit access to many traditional areas during the first part of the season so during this time, hunters will want to focus on lower elevation and south-facing slopes that are free of snow.
+Turkey numbers on Forest Service land and surrounding forested have increased over the past couple of years but are still below the population levels seen five or six years ago.
+However, there are still good numbers of birds for hunters to pursue.
+Over-winter survival appears fair again this year; however the heavier snow pack will make access more difficult for hunters this year.
+Hunters will want to target the lower elevation portions of the forest at least until the snowpack recedes.
 Target the north slopes of the Blue Mountains as well as the North Fork John Day drainage.
 As the snow recedes, the turkeys will continue to move upslope following the receding snow line.